 Picture yourself at a job interview.

-However, there might be a few things that you want to know about the job, or that are motivating you to apply for it, which you should keep to yourself.
+But keep in mind that while you’re in this interview, there could be a few things that you want to know about the job, or that are motivating you to apply for it, which you should keep to yourself.
 Otherwise, you could risk tarnishing your image with the interviewer, or risk your likelihood of being hired.

 Here are three things to never ask about or say in a job interview: